Loops in Java

 We can have a name of each Java for loop.
 To do so, we use label before the for loop.
-It is useful if we have nested for loop so that we can break/continue specific for loop.
+It is useful while using the nested for loop as we can break/continue specific for loop.

-Usually, break and continue keywords breaks/continues the innermost for loop only.
+Note: The break and continue keywords breaks or continues the innermost for loop respectively.

 1 1 1 2 1 3 2 1

-If you use break bb;, it will break inner loop only which is the default behavior of any loop.
+If you use break bb;, it will break inner loop only which is the default behaviour of any loop.

 1 1 1 2 1 3 2 1 3 1 3 2 3 3